-While it's true that text marketing has a huge advantage over email marketing the average email open rate is just 18 percent, but 95 percent of SMS messages are opened in the first five minutes.
-Yet not all SMS marketing is created equal.
+It's true that text marketing has a huge advantage over email marketing (the average email open rate is just 18 percent, while 95 percent of SMS messages are opened in the first five minutes.)
+However, not all SMS marketing is created equal.
 Some platforms facilitate two-way messaging, while others don't; some platforms send SMS and MMS messages (short-message service and multimedia message service) with high trust and deliverability, while others don't.

 Even if you thought your network had reached its full potential, there are probably millions of people out there who would be receptive to your text marketing campaign.
 If only you could reach them, effectively and reliably.
 That’s where 10DLC comes in.

 For example, Emotive was one of the only SMS services not affected by text messaging delays on Black Friday, because our users benefit from 10DLC.
 (No one wants to send their customers a limited-time Black Friday coupon code on … Saturday!)